‹ Back to New at Amity Blog

 4. MOOCs and Online Learning Programmes Gaining Momentum

 MOOCs have opened the gateways for a lot of Indians in terms of being part of an educational revolution.
-It gives a great opportunity to avail high-quality learning with the help of internet connectivity.
+This aligns with the future of education in India, where learners gain access to global-quality resources despite limitations of geography or affordability.
 Two foremost reasons as to why MOOCs are a good idea in India are that millions of Indians live in poverty and are unable to afford or gain access to a higher education, and secondly, there are more applicants than seats in the Indian universities.

 5. Game-Based Learning is Creating a Buzz